 Tara Bergin was born and grew up in Dublin, and moved to England in 2002.

-In 2012 she completed her PhD research at Newcastle University on Ted Hughes’s translations of János Pilinszky.
+In 2012 she completed her PhD at Newcastle University on Ted Hughes’s translations of János Pilinszky.
 Her academic work includes talks given in Russia, Hungary and Poland.

 Her poems have appeared in Poetry Review, Poetry London, PN Review, Best British Poetry 2012 and Modern Poetry in Translation.
 A selection of her work also appears in the Carcanet anthology New Poetries V.